ahaborte918/vpn/README.md

 </p>
 <br />

-STEP 2 - In order to create a virtual machine, we must first create a Resource Group.
+STEP 2 - In order to create a Virtual Machine, we must first create a Resource Group.
 After the Resource Group has been created type Virtual Machines into the search bar.
-Next click "Create" followed by Virtual Machine tab to began creating one.
+Click on "Create" followed by the Virtual Machine tab to began creating one.
 See Example 2A below as a reference guide.

 EXAMPLE 2A
 <p>